diggr/pyg/README.md

 A tool for Youtube data retrieval and analysis.

-Current version: 0.4
+Current version: 1.0.0

 ## Functionality:

 * Fetch Youtube data (metadata for videos, playlists, comments and captions) for channels as well as for collections of videos
 * Export data to Elasticsearch (videos and comments)
-* Build networks of related channels or recommended videos
+* Build networks of recommended videos
 * Saves networks as .graphml files (can be imported into Gephi)

 ## Install: